amarpan/how-to-install-and-configure-zshell/README.md

 ![Auto-Complete Plug-in Preview](auto-complete-plug-in-preview.png)

-Follow these steps to install and enable the plug-in:
+Follow these steps to install and enable the auto-complege suggestions plug-in:

 1. Change directories to the oh-my-zsh plug-ins location:
 ```